newsdev/ai2html/index.md

 - Because numbers get rounded to whole pixels by the web page when formatting text and positioning elements, the html version of a graphic will not line up exactly with its Illustrator version.
 Rounding differences are particularly compounded if you have blocks of text that span many lines and have fractional leading in Illustrator.
 - Very large text that is set to valign:bottom doesn’t position correctly.
 We’re hoping to figure out how to fix this.
-- The script currently only sets one style per paragraph, so custom styled words or characters within a paragraph are ignored.
-Each paragraph’s style is determined by the middle character in the paragraph.
 - The script assumes that text always goes above the art.
 - Artboards should have unique names.
 - Paragraphs with full justification will just be “justified” in html.
-- If text is not hidden using the hide command, but rather is hidden because it is behind a mask, it will show up if it is within the artboard.
 - Labels in graph objects will be rendered as part of the image.
 (Something changed in newer versions of CC in the way text objects inside the graph object are handled.)
 If you want your chart labels to be shown as html, you will need to ungroup the chart.
 - In area text blocks, text that is hidden because it is overflowing the box will appear in the html output.